 guest post by Jennifer Donaldson with additions by Safe Ride 4 Kids

 Yet, the impact of seat belts did not happen overnight.
-Effective methods to test seat belts and other safety features took even longer and are still being updated.
+Effective methods to test seat belts and other safety features took even longer and continue being updated.

 History of Seat Belts

 Today, most people get into cars and buckle up without a second thought.
 Yet, this was not always the case the United States and in countries around the world.
 People started installing their own seat belts as early as the first cars to reduce the bouncing.
 In the 1930s physicians in the US equipped their cars with lap belts and urged auto manufactures to provide them in all new cars.

 1950 saw the first factory installed seat belts in the Nash Statesman and Ambassador models.
 Retractable seat belts in automobiles were first introduced in the early 1950s by a neurologist, Dr. C. Hunter Shelden, as a way to prevent people suffering from auto accident-related head trauma.
 Volvo design engineer, Nils Bohlin, patented the first 3-point safety belt in 1958.

 There were no regulations for seat belt performance in the U.S. until after National Traffic and Motor Vehicle Safety Act of 1966 created what is now the National Highway Safety Traffic Administration (NHTSA).
 The first seat belt law—federal law Title 49 of the United States Code, Chapter 301, Motor Vehicle Safety Standard—took effect in 1968.
 The law required manufacturers to fit seat belts into vehicles.

 Yet, the use of seat belts didn’t become mandatory until each state in the U.S. established their own seat belt laws.
 In 1984 New York became the first state to mandate that drivers use a seat belt.
 Over the next eleven years 48 other states instituted seat belt use laws.
 New Hampshire is the only U.S. state without a seat belt use law for drivers.